So you may be thinking: What the heck are Pinterest rich pins anyway?

 First, make sure you install and activate the Yoast SEO plugin.

-You can search for “Yoast SEO” and install it in your WordPress plugin directory under Plugins > Add New:
+You can search for “Yoast SEO” and install it in your WordPress dashboard under Plugins > Add New:

 Once the installation is complete, click on the Activate button:

 Alternatively, you can download the plugin as a ZIP file here and upload the ZIP file to your WordPress website in Plugins > Add New > Upload Plugin:

 And again, once the installation is complete, activate the plugin.

 Next, head over to Yoast SEO > Settings > General > Site features in your WordPress dashboard menu.

 In the Social sharing section, enable the Open Graph data feature:

 Congrats!
 We are now done with the technical part of activating your Pinterest rich pins, yay!

 Step 2: Apply for rich pins and validate